fractalic/awesomesauce/README.md

-# README #
+# Dr Surly's School For Mad Scientists: #

+## Unit Testing & Other Embedded Software Catalysts ##

-This is a collection of project starters for those taking our class on Testing C. Clone it and use it as instructed in class.
+This is a collection of project starters for those taking our class.
+Clone it and use it as instructed in class.

 ### What is this repository for? ###